neuralinfo/Assignments/Assignment3.md

 2. Your python codes.

-3. The plot of your lexical diversity in task 2.2 and the result of the sentiment analysis in task 2.4 if you complete the bonus part.
+3. The plot of your lexical diversities in task 2.2 showing the lexical diveristies of the top 30 users and the result of the sentiment analysis in task 2.4 if you complete the bonus part.